 What is the Family Housing Program?

-A housing support worker visits regularly and works alongside the family to develop a support plan that is appropriate to the family’s strengths, needs and goals.
+A Housing Case Manager visits regularly and works alongside the family to develop a support plan that is appropriate to the family’s strengths, needs and goals.
 This involves the following support:

 - Advocacy and referral